pan1kt/GamingTweaks/README.md

 ### MSI-Mode

 MSI is Message Signaled-Based Interrupts, a faster and better method that replaces Windows Line-Based interrupt mode. <br/>
-TL;DR it makes your devices "faster" and improve latencys, better explanation soon.
+**TL;DR** it makes your devices "faster" and improve latencys, better explanation soon.

 **Set everything that is not a "problematic" Sata into MSI-Mode**

 ![MSI](/img/msi1.png)<br/>

-Old Sata drivers usually doesnt support MSI, check if your Sata and sata driver is compatible.
-If you do this wrong you BSOD. <br/>
+Old Sata drivers usually doesnt support MSI, check if your Sata is compatible.
+If you do this wrong you BSOD till format. <br/>
 You need to Affinity tool in PCI ISA Bridge and PCI CPU Host to make they appear in the list if you want.

 [*Read more Windows Line Based vs MSI Based.*](https://forums.guru3d.com/threads/windows-line-based-vs-message-signaled-based-interrupts-msi-tool.378044/) <br/>